AndersonChristian-P/exercism-javascript-rna-transcription/notes.md

     A: 'U'
   }

+export const toRna = toDna => {

   return toDna.replace(/[GCTA]/gi, function (element) {
     return dnaToRna[element]
   })

 }

 `````

 Breakdown:
+* declare the variable dnaToRna in the global scope and not in the function toRNA
+  * this prevents the variable dnaToRna from being redefined every time we call the function
 * toDna.replace() | returns a new string with some or all matches of a pattern replaced by a replacement.
 The pattern can be a string or a RegExp, and the replacement can be a string or a function to be called for each match.
 * /[GCTA]/gi | this is the regex. "g" global match (find all matches rather than stopping on the first match). "i" ignore case
 * the function takes in the RegExp and matches it to the dnaToRna object